Want to lime, fete, and talk like a Trini? 2017

 So what is “liming”, exactly?
 All it really means is passing time and enjoying yourself, with company, in whatever way you like.
+Liming is doing anything, anywhere at all, in company and in a way that de-stresses.
+Americans would say “hanging out”.
 Trinis take this so seriously that they have made this into an art, and a science — so much so that the word even appears in the New Oxford American Dictionary!

 Whether you’re limin’ hard (like partying), or limin’ soft (probably chillin’ in a bar or lounge), you’ll find that each community has its favourite bars and haunts.
-There are, however, certain epicentres that inspire pub crawls and club-hopping for those with the resources: Woodbrook (especially Ariapita Avenue, or “De Avenue”); Western Main Road (St James); St Clair; MovieTowne (Port of Spain, Chaguanas, and San Fernando); Trincity Mall; and Grand Bazaar.
+There are, however, certain epicentres that inspire pub crawls and club-hopping for those with the resources: Woodbrook (especially Ariapita Avenue, or “De Avenue”, and nearby One Woodbrook Place); Western Main Road (St James); St Clair; MovieTowne (Port of Spain, Chaguanas, and San Fernando — for movies, food, drinks, live entertainment and more on site); Trincity Mall; Grand Bazaar (Valsayn); and popular haunts in major towns like Arima and San Fernando.
+You’ll also find a range of swanky lounges in the larger hotels around the country (see our Accommodation and Food & dining sections for more.)

 - Woodbrook & “De Avenue”: 51° Lounge; Aria Lounge; Club Royal Caribbean; Coco Lounge; De Nu Pub; Drink!
 Lounge & Bistro; Hereford’s Bar; More Vino; NuvoSera; Smokey and Bunty’s; Studio Lounge; and Zanzibar Restaurant